pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-**pdjr-skplugin-devantech** implements a control interface for multi-channel Devantech DS-series Ethernet relay devices.
+**pdjr-skplugin-devantech** implements an interface for Devantech DS-series Ethernet relay devices.
+Each DS device provides both switch inputs and relay outputs which are represented in Signal K as two separate switchbanks.

-The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K switch paths associated with the transmitting device.
+The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K switchbank paths associated with the transmitting device.

-Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the remote device that allows it to operate relays in response to Signal K PUT requests on the associated switch channels.
+Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the remote device which allows it to operate relays in response to Signal K PUT requests on the associated relay switchbank channels.

 This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices.

-In addition to the relay control service the plugin also provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a DS device in a meaningful way and allows relay channels to be described in terms of their function or application.
+In addition to switchbank monitoring and control the plugin also provides a mechanism for decorating Signal K's data hierarchy with user supplied metadata that can document a DS device in a meaningful way and which allows relay channels to be described in terms of their function or application.

 ## Configuration